DhruvMiyani/API-AI-HCI/README.md

 #### Installation

 	1. Clone the repository or download the project files.

-2.  bashCopy codepip install cohere
+	2. Install the required package: pip install cohere

 3. Obtain your Cohere API key: